Zenoix/Anaconda-Cheatsheet/README.md

 # Anaconda Cheatsheet
 This repo contains useful Anaconda resources and commands that I frequently use for data science.
+This is not an exhaustive list of everything Anaconda contains.

+## How to Use Commands
 **<< ... >> indicate text to replace**

 **( ... ) indicate optional but useful parameters**